goeieware/gen-userdata/README.md

 ## Functions provided to the template:
 * `mode`: Converts supplied file mode/permission, and inserts the decimal equivalent into the ignition config.
 * `base64`: Loads the supplied file, encodes as Base64, and inserts the string into the ignition config.
-* `exscape`: Loads the supplied files, escapes quotes and newlines, and inserts the result into the ignition config.
+* `escape`: Loads the supplied files, escapes quotes and newlines, and inserts the result into the ignition config.

 ### Example template: